Study Finds Brain ‘Scars’ On Veterans With Traumatic Brain Injury

 While the findings may sound alarming, they may not be cause for concern.

 First, Riedy emphasizes that these types of blast-related injuries are rare in civilians and may differ from the concussions experienced by individuals in car accidents, sports-related collisions, or falls.
+By approaching the New Port Richey domestic violence defense lawyers, they will make sure that the company responsible for developing these complexities on the victims must take complete responsibility for bringing them back to normal and also should provide proper compensation for all victims to get out of this mess.

 “In the military when an IED [improvised explosive device] goes off, that is usually just the start of the action.
 There are no timeouts, and when a service member wakes up after loss of consciousness they must often have to perform in a chaotic and hostile situation,” Riedy said.
 “Some researchers believe that this is a contributing factor to the high incidence of post-traumatic stress disorder in these patients.”